Introducing Oloba

 Hands at Work in Africa UK Gathering

 The first session was led by Wedzerai Chiyoka, a familiar face to the Hands at Work UK women’s prayer group as she often joins them from her home in Uganda.
 She had been visiting the UK and delayed her return home to join the Gathering.
-This was so appreciated as she was able to pass on greetings from Hands at Work founders and leaders in Africa, George and Carolyn and Levi and Prag.
+This was so appreciated as she was able to pass on greetings from Hands at Work founders and leaders in Africa, George and Carolyn and Levy and Prag.
 She also provided an update on the Hands at Work news from Africa.

 Catherine (Cat) Clarkson was our next speaker.
 Following thirteen years as an International Volunteer in Africa, Cat has recently taken a sabbatical back in the UK.
 She shared how Hands at Work has changed over the last thirteen years “in every possible way, although the model and prophetic call to the church has not”.
 She also talked very movingly about how her life has been changed by her time with Hands.
 She shared inspiring stories of children who had grown into becoming young African Hands at Work leaders.
 She talked about her future plans – sharing how God has called her back to her home city of Southampton, where she will be working with the vulnerable from a community base called, ironically, ‘The Hub’!
 She finished by reminding us of verses from Isaiah 58, including from verse 10: ‘Feed the hungry and help those in trouble’.